 Local Enterprise Offices (LEOs) could offer more support to older adults who want to change careers or develop new enterprises.
-LEOs should have a more significant role in targeting this cohort.
-Engaging with the Chambers of Commerce across the European Union and coordination between them could make a transnational movement to develop enterprises, jobs or training within the EU more flexible and better coordinated.
+LEO's should have a more significant role to target this cohort.
+Engaging with the Chambers of Commerce across the European Union and coordination between them could make transnational movement to develop enterprise, jobs or training within the EU more flexible and better coordinated.

 Job creation in Ireland is primarily focused on youth employment, and although there are upskilling and reskilling courses offered, they have an upper age limit.
 Ireland's Springboard Programme and Human Capital Initiative are examples of age exclusivity.
-While the scheme accommodates returners, a qualifying condition is to receive job seekers' benefit, which is only paid to those under 66 despite no mandatory retirement age.
+While the scheme accommodates returners, a qualifying condition is to receive job seekers benefit which is only paid to those under 66 even though there is no mandatory retirement age.
 Those employed by the State enjoy the opportunity to work until aged 70.
 It should be extended to all those who wish to continue to work throughout the EU.

-Women's increased economic participation should be a core objective of policy as it is a European objective to increase women's economic participation and competitiveness.
-The Irish government is introducing schemes and wants to engage with women who are inactive in the workforce for family reasons.
-They are presently an under utilised but potential resource for the labour market, mainly due to the country hitting full employment (before the pandemic) and could fill many vacant positions across sectors.
-However, there needs to be more support in place to facilitate greater participation of women, more flexible training and work opportunities supported by policy.
+The increased economic participation of women should be a core objective of policy as it is a European objective to increase women's economic participation and competitiveness.
+The Irish government is introducing schemes and wants to engage with women who have been inactive in the workforce for family reasons.
+They are presently an unused potential for the labour market, mainly due to the country hitting full employment (before the pandemic) and could fill many vacant positions across sectors.
+However, there needs to be more supports in place to facilitate greater participation of women, more flexible training and work opportunities supported by policy.

-&lt;sup>5 https://springboardcourses.ie/
+&lt;sup>7 https://springboardcourses.ie/

-In part, older workers have been more affected by COVID-19 furloughs and layoffs because they usually have higher pay and better benefits than their younger counterparts, making them attractive targets for companies looking to trim their costs.
+Older workers have been more affected by COVID-19 furloughs and layoffs in part because they usually have higher pay and better benefits than their younger counterparts, making them attractive targets for companies looking to trim their costs.
 More than half of unemployed older workers are at risk of "involuntary retirement" due to the pandemic because they cannot find a new job.
-Older people pushed into retirement before they are ready will increase old-age poverty, exacerbate the recession, and affect their health and well-being.
+Older people pushed into retirement before they are ready will potentially increase old-age poverty and exacerbate recession and affect their personal health and wellbeing.

 Many employers cite skills deficit (particularly in IT) to account for their reluctance to employ older workers.
-There needs to be more education for employers regarding the competencies and benefits older workers bring to the workforce.
-Although older people retrain and upskill, securing decent employment after 50 remains challenging.
-Age discrimination and negative employer attitudes towards older workers hinder longer working lives in many countries.
-Further sustained and determined efforts are needed to enforce anti-discriminatory legislation better and move away from seniority-based practices for setting wages and age-based hiring/retiring and dismissal rules.
-In addition, all employers, including those in small and medium-sized enterprises, should be given guidance and fantastic encouragement to manage an age-diverse and more inclusive workforce efficiently that allows all workers to stay longer and maintain or increase their employee productivity.
+There needs to be more education of employers regarding the competencies and benefits older workers bring to the workforce.
+Although older people retrain and upskill, securing decent employment after 50 remains a challenge.
+Age discrimination and negative employer attitudes towards older workers continue to hinder longer working lives in many countries.
+Further sustained and determined efforts are needed to better enforce anti-discriminatory legislation and a move away from seniority-based practices for setting wages and age-based hiring/retiring and dismissal rules.
+In addition, all employers, including those in small and medium-sized enterprises, should be given guidance and greater encouragement to manage an age-diverse and more inclusive workforce in an efficient way that allows all workers to stay longer in employment and maintain or increase their productivity.